valentingol/pyment/README.rst

 Create, update or convert docstrings in existing Python files, managing several styles.

 **Discalimer**: This is a non-official fork of the original project.
 Main changes are:

 - Output style by default is numpydoc instead of reST

-- The empty sections in original docstring (including parameters) are ignored by default To enable them, use `-e` flag (note that the behavior of this flag in the original project is the opposite)
+- The empty sections in original docstring (including parameters) are ignored by default.
+To enable them, use `-e` flag (note that the behavior of this flag in the original project is the opposite)

 - Most sentences are now ended with a dot and start with a capital letter

 - Default arguments are automatically specified in the docstring using the `By default, ` syntax and `, optional` is added next to the type of optional arguments.

 - Indentation of indented doctests lines are preserved.

 - More sections titles are supported (like Note, Example, ...)

 See `output_numpy.py <output_numpy.py>`_ and `output_google.py <output_google.py>`_